shaheenahmedc/Emulation_ABMs/README.md

 All .py files used for my master's thesis.

-(15 April 2021) - All code still to be cleaned.
+(14 May 2021) - Code still to be cleaned.
+Bayesian Optimisation code still to be uploaded.
+Will try to do so in the coming weeks.